lua-cookbook/lua-cookbook/src/book/en_US/07-variable-scope.md

 generally it is a disaster waiting to happen, because it messes with people's expectations of how a standard function works.

-Lua can not tell you that a function is undefined at compile-time.
+Lua cannot tell you that a function is undefined at compile-time.
 If you misspell a name `newGlbal` then it will just tell you that you have tried to call a `nil` value, because `_G["newGlbal"]` is `nil`.